ad2ien/balenos/README.md

 ## How does it work?

-- the [install script](install-baleinos.sh) creates a linux user that will be auto logged in.
+- the [install script](install-balenos.sh) creates a linux user that will be auto logged in.
 - the taskbar and desktop is simplified
 - a private Firefox is launched at startup
-- on the admin account, [Baleinos admin tool](admin-assets/baleinos-admin-app/README.md) is installed
+- on the admin account, [Balenos admin tool](admin-assets/balenos-admin-app/README.md) is installed

 ## How to use